History of Disney Channel: 2014–2020: New logo era

-On May 23, 2014, Disney Channel completely overhauled its logo for the first time in more than 11 and a half years.
+On May 23, 2014, Disney Channel completely changed its logo for the first time in over eleven years.
 The new logo incorporates the ears moved on to the "i" of "Disney" and the Disney logo in the Walt Disney font.
-Also, the tube shape was removed, two circles were added to the left and right of the dot of the "i", and the stylized Mickey Mouse head shape was retired after 12 years.
+Also, the tube shape was removed, two circles were added to the left and right of the dot of the "i", and the stylized Mickey Mouse head shape was discontinued.
 The early normal lowercase "i" version without the Mickey ears on the dot of the "i" of this logo was first used earlier in Germany on January 17.

 In 2015, the Disney Channel original movie Descendants was viewed by 6.6 million people on its premiere night and eventually became the fifth most-watched original movie in cable history, starting a new franchise for the channel.

-On February 14, 2016, during the channel's premiere of the 2013 animated film Frozen, Disney Channel aired a preview of the single-camera sitcom Stuck in the Middle, the first Disney Channel series which all of the main characters are Hispanic.
+On February 14, 2016, after the channel's premiere of the 2013 animated film Frozen, Disney Channel aired a preview of the single-camera sitcom Stuck in the Middle, the first Disney Channel series which all of the main characters are Hispanic.
 On June 24, Disney Channel premiered its 100th DCOM, Adventures in Babysitting, followed by the premiere of new series, Bizaardvark.
-Prior to the premiere, Disney Channel aired the "100th DCOM Celebration" which began Friday, May 27, 2016 with a four-day marathon of the 51 most popular DCOMs followed by encore presentations of these and every other DCOM ever made through June 2016.
+Prior to the premiere, Disney Channel aired the "100th DCOM Celebration" which began on May 27, 2016 with a four-day marathon of the 51 most popular DCOMs followed by encore presentations of these and every other DCOM ever made through June 2016.
 The movies would be seen on Disney Channel, the Disney Channel app and VOD through summer 2016.

 On July 22, 2016, Disney premiered an animated series Elena of Avalor, a spin-off of the Disney Junior series Sofia the First and the first long-form original cartoon on the network since Wander Over Yonder in 2013.
-In August, Variety announced that a new single-camera series titled Andi Mack would start production in the fall for a 2017 premiere; the show would also be the first on the network to be geared at Asian Americans.
+In August, Variety announced that a new single-camera series titled Andi Mack would start production in the fall for a 2017 premiere; the show would also be the first on the network to be aimed at Asian Americans.